P1: Connected Curriculum

 This Action aims to share good practice examples that exemplify Connected Curriculum and highlight potential synergies with other HEIs.
 Case studies have been collected and video clips of key initiatives are being developed to support the online course on the Connected Curriculum.
 The Academic strategy is a key focus of emerging proposals for the European Universities initiative and the HEA Human Capital Initiative grant.
 Priority 1 team members are engaging in sharing information on the status of the Connected Curriculum within their own Colleges and networks.
 Abstracts are regularly submitted for conferences in 2020 and the potential for writing up some of the work for submission to relevant journals is being explored.

-Administrative Lead: Catherine O'Mahony, Administrative Director of the Centre for the Integration of Research, Teaching and Learning
+Administrative Lead: Catherine O'Mahony, Director, Centre for the Integration of Research, Teaching and Learning (CIRTL)

 - Edmond Byrne, Chair of Process & Chemical Engineering